pmkruyen/dearscholar/readme.md

 DearScholar has the capacity to send short in-app messages to specific respondents.
 For example, respondents can be sent thank-you messages to show engagement, small encouragements when respondents have missed a measurement occasions, ask follow-up questions, or invited respondents to elaborate on particular answers over the phone or through email.
 These in-app messages are displayed on a separate message screen.
 An envelope icon appears in the app’s status bar when new messages have been sent.
 When respondents have read the message, the researcher is noted.

 ## Framework
-DearScholar has been built using [Apache Cordova / Phonegap](https://phonegap.com/), and [Framework7 (v5.4.1)](https://framework7.io) by Vladimir Kharlampidi and his team.
+DearScholar has been built using [Apache Cordova](https://cordova.apache.org/), and [Framework7 (v5.4.1)](https://framework7.io) by Vladimir Kharlampidi and his team.
 Next to several general Cordova plugins, DearScholar uses [fingerprint-aio](https://github.com/NiklasMerz/cordova-plugin-fingerprint-aio) to enable Touch ID and Face Recognition, [sqlite-evcore-extbuild-free](https://www.npmjs.com/package/cordova-sqlite-evcore-extbuild-free) to use sqlite tables, and [cordova-plugin-ionic-webview](https://github.com/ionic-team/cordova-plugin-ionic-webview) to replace UIWebView with WKWebView.

 ## Options and settings
 In MySQL, a series of tables need to be set up.
 The tables include variables (in the columns) and specific settings or respondents' data (in the rows).
 Below, these tables with all options, if applicable, are described.